DUNE/dune-justin/docs/workflow-man-page.md

        -v, --verbose
-              Turn on verbose logging of the communication with the WFDB  ser- vice.
+              Turn on verbose logging of the communication  with  justIn  ser- vice.

        --url URL
-              Use  an alternative Worklow Service, rather than https://wfs-ui- pro.dune.hep.ac.uk/api/commands This option is only needed  dur- ing development and testing.
+              Use    an    alternative    justIn    service,    rather    than https://justin.dune.hep.ac.uk/api/commands This option  is  only
+              needed during development and testing.

 SUBCOMMANDS
        version
-              Output the version number of the workflow command.
+              Output the version number of the justin command.

        time
-              Contact the Workflow System to get the current time as a string.
-              This can be used to check that the client is installed correctly and that the user is properly registered in the Workflow System.
+              Contact  justIn to get the current time as a string.
+This can be used to check that the client is installed  correctly  and  that the user is properly registered in justIn.

        create-request   [--name   NAME]   [--mql   QUERY|--monte-carlo  COUNT]
               [--refind-start-date  YYYYMMDD]  [--refind-duration-days   DAYS]
               [--refind-interval-hours HOURS]
               Create a new, empty request in the database, optionally with the given human-readable name and either a  MetaCat  Query  Language expression  or  the count of the number of Monte Carlo instances to run.
 If a name is not given, a name based on a  timestamp  is created.
 Requests are created in the state "draft" and the com- mand returns the new request's ID number.
-Once the request is in the running state, the  Workflow  System  will  use  the  MQL expression  to  find  the  list  of input files from MetaCat.
-If --refind-interval-hours is given, the MQL query will  be  resub- mitted  at  that interval to add any new matching files from the start of the day given by --refind-start-date (default: today in UTC)  for  the  number  of  days given by --refind-duration-days (default: 1).
+Once the  request  is in the running state, justIn will use the MQL expression to find the list of input files from MetaCat.
+If --refind-interval-hours is  given, the MQL query will be resubmitted at that interval to add any new matching files from the start of the  day  given  by --refind-start-date  (default:  today  in UTC) for the number of days given by --refind-duration-days (default: 1).

        show-requests [--request-id ID]